Mark2Mark/Show-Next-Master/README.md

 ## Plugin for Glyphsapp

 This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
 It displays the next Master in the currently active edit view.
-This can be usefull in many ways.
-For instance if you want to compare the current with the next master but without the visual overkill of seein all masters at once.
-Another handy feature is to set up your font with additional masters that have the custom name "Original".
-These can be used as a visual comparisson feedback (e.g. with older Versions).
-If you do this, the Original master will be highlighted in red, in order inform you that you are in the original master that you might not want to touch.
+This can be usefull in different ways:
+1. Compare the currently active with the next master.
+No visual overkill of seein all masters or interpolations at once.
+2. Set up your font with additional masters that have the custom name "Original".
+These can be used as a visual comparisson feedback (e.g. older Versions).
+The "Original" master will be highlighted in red when active, this is meant as a warning to keep your hands off it.

 ### How to use

+1. Download or clone this repository.
+2. Either:
+⋅⋅⋅Double click the `.reporter` file and confirm the dialogue in Glyphsapp to install.
+Or:
-Download or clone the whole `Glyphsapp-Plugins`repo (it will contain more plugins soon).
-Double click the .reporter file and confirm the dialogue in Glyphsapp to install.
-Or copy the `ShowNodeCount.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle `Show Rotated` from the view menu.
+⋅⋅⋅copy the `.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`)
+3. restart Glyphs and when ever you need it, toggle `Show * Next Master` from the view menu.

 ### Examples